SoftwareAG/c8y-docs/content/dtm/localization.md

 <a name=""></a>
 ### Localization feature

-The **Localization** feature is provided in the DTM application.
+The **Localization** feature is provided in the DTM web app.
 To use this feature, subscribe to [Feature branding](/users-guide/enterprise-tenant/#branding) in the [Enterprise tenant](/users-guide/enterprise-tenant/#overview).
 Once you have enabled it, open the **Localization** page in the navigator.

-Additionally, if you want to add translations for the [custom property](/dtm/asset-types/#property-library) or [asset types](/dtm/asset-types/#asset-types) created, or if you want to add custom translations for the existing static text in the DTM application, same can be done using the **Localization** feature.
+Additionally, if you want to add translations for the [custom property](/dtm/asset-types/#property-library) or [asset types](/dtm/asset-types/#asset-types) created, or if you want to add custom translations for the existing static text in the DTM web app, same can be done using the **Localization** feature.

 ![Main view localization page](/images/dtm/localization/dtm-localozation-main-page.png)